 Not eating meat this Thanksgiving?
 Having vegan or vegetarian guests over?
 Looking for some healthier alternatives to the heavy traditional holiday dishes?
 These Vegan Thanksgiving Ideas will please everyone at your table.

 Thanksgiving is a meal I look forward to all year.
 It’s one of those times it’s totally acceptable to cram as many delicious dishes onto your plate as possible.

-Don’t think for a second that eating a plant based diet has to deter you from a fabulous dinner menu.
-From appetizers and snacks to entrées and sides, and of course, dessert, these Vegan Thanksgiving Ideas can be enjoyed by everyone at the table and will ensure your belly is full.
+Don’t think for a second that eating a plant-based diet has to deter you from a fabulous dinner menu.
+From appetizers and snacks to main dishes and sides, and of course, dessert, these Vegan Thanksgiving Ideas can be enjoyed by everyone at the table and will ensure your belly is full.

 Tips for hosting

 Hosting your own holiday dinner can be a big job, but it allows you to create a menu full of vegan Thanksgiving ideas that you know you’ll love.